The current political climate, at both state and national levels, has highlighted the close connection between politics

 Humility also kept Lincoln from feeling threatened when others gained the spotlight.
 When General Ulysses Grant arrived in Washington in 1864 to take command of the Union armies, he was treated as a conquering hero at a White House reception … while Lincoln stood quietly to one side, yielding the place of honor he could have legitimately claimed.

 One of Lincoln’s most unusual qualities (especially for a politician!) was his ability to admit his mistakes.
-Shortly after assuming command, Grant made a major strategic move that Lincoln feared would be a disaster.
+Shortly after assuming command of the Unions western armies earlier in the war, Grant made a major strategic move that Lincoln feared would be a disaster.
 When Grant delivered a spectacular victory, however, Lincoln was quick to admit his misjudgment, writing, “I now wish to make the personal acknowledgment that you were right, and I was wrong.”
 He then added, “I frequently make mistakes myself, in the many things I am compelled to do hastily.”

 Like few men the world has ever known, Lincoln proved that a leader’s first and most important victory must always be over his own pride.
 This victory was secured largely by his ability to manage his emotions.

 For example, when a Congressman told him that Edwin Stanton, his newly appointed Secretary of War, called Lincoln a fool for issuing a particular authorization, Lincoln asked, “Did Stanton really say I was a damn fool?”
 When the Congressmen answered in the affirmative, Lincoln chuckled and said, “If Stanton said I was a damn fool, then I must be one, for he is nearly always right and generally says what he means.”

 Instead of being provoked to anger, Lincoln humbly overlooked the offense and went back to work saving the Union–and winning Stanton over as his closest friend and supporter–while providing a vivid illustration of Proverbs 19:11: “Good sense makes one slow to anger, and it is his glory to overlook an offense.”